Lemoncode/react-promise-tracker/readme.md

 # react-promise-tracker

-Simple promise tracker React Hoc.[Live Demo]:(https://stackblitz.com/edit/react-promise-tracker-default-area-sample)
+Simple promise tracker React Hoc.
+You can see it in action: [Live Demo](https://stackblitz.com/edit/react-promise-tracker-default-area-sample)

 # Why do I need this?